Subscribe

 Brittle Points: How to make companies robust

-But sometimes they got all those things right, and business was starting to pick up, and then suddenly something broke, and it was all over.
+But sometimes the product did work, people were paying to solve the problem, sales were starting to pick up, and then something broke, and it was all over.
 How does that happen?

 • The product was built on a platform, and the platform changed.
 A popular app drops to zero downloads after Apple builds it into iOS; a Google Workspace add-on drops to zero sales after Google builds that feature into Docs; a Twitter management tool breaks when Twitter removes functionality from their public API.